Cork taint: Estimated occurrence and industry response

 The cork-industry group APCOR cites a study showing a 0.7–1.2% taint rate.
 In a 2005 study of 2800 bottles tasted at the Wine Spectator blind-tasting facilities in Napa, California, 7% of the bottles were found to be tainted.

 In 2013, the Cork Quality Council ran over 25 thousand tests.
-The results, compared with data from eight years ago, show a sharp reduction in TCA levels, of around 81 percent.
-In the last test, 90 percent of samples of natural cork stopper shipments showed values of under 1.0 ppt and only 7 percent had showed results of 1.0–2.0 ppt.
+The results, compared with data from eight years before, showed a sharp reduction in TCA levels, of around 81 percent.
+In the last test, 90 percent of samples of natural cork stopper shipments showed values of under 1.0 ppt and only 7 percent showed results of 1.0–2.0 ppt.

 Improvements in cork and winemaking methodology continue to strive to lower the incidence, but the media attention given to cork taint has created a controversy in the winemaking community, with traditional cork growers on one side and the makers of newer synthetic closures and screw caps on the other.
 Screw caps and synthetic corks, however, are thought to be prone to another aroma taint: sulphidisation.
 This may arise from the reduced oxygen supply which concentrates sulphurous smells arising from wines with universal preservatives, however it is more likely that these wines contain excessive/imbalanced amounts of sulphite based preservatives to begin with.